NHL entry draft: History

-The first NHL Entry Draft (at that time known as the "NHL Amateur Draft") was held on June 5, 1963, at the Queen Elizabeth Hotel in Montreal, Quebec.
+The first NHL entry draft (at that time known as the "NHL amateur draft") was held on June 5, 1963, at the Queen Elizabeth Hotel in Montreal, Quebec.
 In 1967, NHL president Clarence Campbell and Canadian Amateur Hockey Association (CAHA) president Fred Page announced a new tentative five-year agreement on August 19, 1966, with several proposed changes to the existing system, effective July 1, 1967.
 The direct sponsorship of junior teams by the NHL was to be phased out in the upcoming year, and no new sponsored players could be registered or be required to sign a contract restricting movement between teams.
 The agreement eliminated the A, B and C forms, which had angered the parents of amateur players and were the source of legal action threats when the professional team refused to release a player.
 Junior-aged players became eligible for the draft once they graduate from junior hockey, or to be signed as a free agent in the year the player reaches his 20th birthday.
 The NHL agreed to pay development fees to the CAHA for the drafted players.
 The new agreement came at a time that also leveled the playing field for new NHL clubs in the 1967 NHL expansion.

+The NHL briefly changed the drafting age from 20 years old to 18-year-olds in 1974, to compete with the new WHA which was allowing teams to sign underage junior players.
+The 20-year old rule returned for the 1975 draft.

 In 1979, the rules were changed allowing players who had previously played professionally to be drafted.
 This rule change was made to facilitate the absorption of players from the defunct World Hockey Association.
-Consequently, the name of the draft was changed from "NHL Amateur Draft" to "NHL Entry Draft".
-Beginning in 1980, any player who is between the ages of 18 and 20 is eligible to be drafted.
+Consequently, the name of the draft was changed from "NHL amateur draft" to "NHL entry draft".
+The draft age was also dropped to include 19-year old "underage" players.
+In 1980, the age was dropped further to 18, so that any player who is between the ages of 18 and 20 is eligible to be drafted.
 In addition, any non-North American player over the age of 20 can be selected.
 From 1987 through 1991, 18 and 19-year-old players could only be drafted in the first three rounds unless they met another criterion of experience which required them to have played in major junior, U.S. college and high school, or European hockey.